 Untertor

-The Untertor marks the old town of Stein am Rhein and is one of the most impressive town gates in the region.
-With its striking tower and well-preserved walls, it is a reminder of the town's eventful history.
+The Untertor marks the old town of Stein am Rhein and is one of the most impressive city gates in the region.
+With its distinctive tower and well-preserved walls, it recalls the city's eventful history.

-The tower, also known as the Zeitturm, was first mentioned in 1367 and guarded the important traffic route to Hegau.
-Like all the town gates, it was given a kennel-like porch with a trapdoor in 1520.
-It was destroyed during the bombing in 1945 and then rebuilt true to the original.
+The tower, also known as the Zeitturm, was first mentioned in 1367 and guarded the important trade route to Hegau.
+Like all city gates, it received a fortified annex with a trapdoor in 1520.
+It was destroyed during the bombing in 1945 and subsequently faithfully rebuilt.

 Address